-Photos: Four dead as torrential rains batter Central and Eastern Europe
+Photos: Five dead as torrential rains batter Central and Eastern Europe

 In Pictures

-Four dead as torrential rains batter Central and Eastern Europe
+Five dead as torrential rains batter Central and Eastern Europe

-At least four people found dead in eastern Romania, with authorities on alert in much of central and Eastern Europe.
+At least five people found dead in eastern Romania, with authorities on alert in much of central and Eastern Europe.

-At least four people have been found dead in eastern Romania after torrential storms dumped unprecedented rain, leaving hundreds stranded in flooded areas, emergency authorities said on Saturday.
+At least five people have been found dead in eastern Romania after torrential storms dumped unprecedented rain, leaving hundreds stranded in flooded areas, emergency authorities said on Saturday.

 Rescue services scrambled to save people in the hard-hit eastern counties of Galati and Vaslui.
 The bodies of three older women and one man were found in four localities, the Department for Emergency Situations said.